- How to Start a Blog in 5 simple steps

 There is a section between Posts and Pages called “Media”.
 This is where you can store images, videos like media items so that you can use it in the posts and pages.

-Below Pages, there is “Comments” section where you can manage, approve and delete comments on your blog posts.
+Below Pages, there is the “Comments” section where you can manage, approve and delete comments on your blog posts.

 Now let’s come to the most powerful section of WordPress.
 The “Plugins” section.

-This is the tab which can completely turn your blog into a powerful website or a forum or may be an online shopping store.
+This is the tab which can completely turn your blog into a powerful website or a forum or maybe an online shopping store.

 Plugins: Plugins allow you to further customize your blog, from website builders, contact forms, newsletter signups and tons more.
 Just click the “Add New” button to browse available options or manually install a plugin.